 4. Enigma Recovery for iPhone

 Enigma Recovery would be another professional data recovery tool for iOS users.
 Just like PhoneRescue, it offers 3 modes to assist you to retrieve lost files on iPhone and iPad.
-Besides, it’s the only app that offer support via telephone calls in UK/USA areas.
+Besides, it’s the only app that offers support via telephone calls in UK/USA areas.

-Based on my test, Enigma did well on extracting my lost files from iPhone backup, and 100% safe without virus.
+Based on my test, Enigma did well on extracting my lost files from iPhone backup, and 100% safe without the virus.
 However, it failed to access my iCloud backup, and couldn’t connect my iOS 12 device.
-You can read my full review of Enigma Recovery in this 2018 to get the detail info.
+You can read my full review of Enigma Recovery in this 2018 to get the detailed info.

 5. FoneLab iPhone Data Recovery

-As I found, FoneLab is quit similar to FonePaw on the interface and the features.
+As I found, FoneLab is quite similar to FonePaw on the interface and the features.
 These two apps may be the same app but with different interface and price.
 FoneLab’s price started from $79.95, and FonePaw from $89.95.

 6. Other iPhone data recovery apps I’ve used.